matthewlehner/matthewlehner.net/content/blog/2013-08-15-rails-api-testing-guidelines.md

 ---
 title: Rails API Testing Best Practices
 date: 2013-08-15T00:00Z
+description:
-meta_description: Rails API testing best practises.
+  Rails API testing best practises.
 Guidelines for testing an API using RSpec, what we should be testing for and setting correct expectations.
-path: "/rails-api-testing-guidelines"
+path: "rails-api-testing-guidelines"
 ---

 Writing an API is almost a given with modern web applications.
 I'd like to lay